Types of Information That Should Be Kept Confidential in Business and Workplace Security

-Information that should be kept confidential includes any information that could damage a company's reputation or ability to do business if that information becomes public.
-Such information is proprietary or sensitive in nature.
+Information that should be kept confidential includes any details that could damage a company's reputation or ability to do business if disclosed publicly.
+Such information is typically proprietary or sensitive in nature.

 Broadly speaking, confidential information is information that is privileged, classified, or the kind of specific information that must not be disclosed.